IvanLudvig/IvanLudvig.github.io/_posts/2023-02-20-pasteface.md

 Have you ever sent a 🤣 with a completely straight face?
 My idea is to make an app to analyze your face and suggest a relevant emoji.
 Pressing a key combination will paste your face as an emoji.
-This will undoubtly bring us closer to achieving the peak of human communication.
+This will bring us closer to achieving the peak of human communication.
 We'll call it _Pasteface_.

 The [deepface](https://github.com/serengil/deepface) Python library lets us analyze a face for emotions.
 Just like this: